 Our most recent fellow to join ASES is Joe Lynch who was granted membership this year.

-The legacy of the fellowship also includes well over 200 publications in premier orthopaedic journals and several texts, including Rockwood and Matsen’s The Shoulder, which is nearing publication of its 5th Edition with Dr. Matsen as the senior editor.
-The fifth edition will have its debut at the coming annual meeting of the AAOS in San Diego.
+The legacy of the fellowship also includes well over 250 publications in premier orthopaedic journals and several texts, including Rockwood and Matsen’s The Shoulder, which is nearing publication of its 6th Edition with Dr. Matsen as the senior editor.
+The sixth edition will have its debut at the coming annual meeting of the AAOS in 2020.

 These publications would not have been possible without the substantial contributions and authorship of our fellows.
 Again this year our fellows are actively involved in research that will permanently change the evaluation and management of patients with shoulder and elbow problems.

 The legacy of our fellowship includes foundational concepts that have been developed here at the University of Washington by Drs.
 Warme, Hsu, Gee, Matsen and our fellows.